mycaule/can-we-row/README.md

 Can we row?
 Based on water level and weather.

-A simple website for rowers to check if they can row based on water levels and weather.
+A simple website for rowers to check if they can row based on different time-series metrics (water levels, weather).

 ## Usage